jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2026/2026-09-12-pocket-ai-recorder.md

 After recording, Pocket synchronizes the audio to its companion software and creates searchable transcripts, summaries, action items, and other AI-generated notes.
 Pocket currently supports iPhone, Android, Windows, macOS, and web access.

-In this blog post, we will review the Pocket AI recorder, its companion applications, free and Pro features, and whether it is worth buying.
+In this blog post, we will review the Pocket AI recorder, its companion applications, free and Pro features, and whether it is worth buying!

 <br>